jkeohan/rctr-2-14-22/w05d09/intro-to-useContent.md

 ### Avoiding Prop Drilling

-So far, we have been passing props down from parent to child components.
-In most instances, this is the easiest way to handle sharing information between parent and child components.
+So far, we have been passing down down from parent to child components.
+In most instances, this is the easiest way to pass information between parent and child components.

 But, as your tree grows, you'll find yourself passing props down multiple levels.
 In the example below sending a single value of state all the way down to the the last child requires passing it down as props through every intermediary Component in the hierarchy.

 <img src="https://i.imgur.com/G08K3c9.png" width=400/>

-#### Use useContent
+#### The useContent Hook

 A much better way would be to provide access to state at a global level and have the child Component access it directly.
-This is where we would make use of the **useContext** hook.
+This is where we would create a global context which the **useContext** hook would consume.

 <img src="https://i.imgur.com/izs3Rxn.png" width=400/>